cerberustesting/cerberus-core/README.md

 Check out all information about Cerberus from its [dedicated web site](http://www.cerberus-testing.org/)!

+Full Documentation is available [here](https://cerberustesting.github.io/documentation_en.html)

+A Jenkins Plugin is also available directly from Jenkins.
+Corresponding repo is [here](https://github.com/jenkinsci/cerberus-testing-plugin)

 # License

 Cerberus Copyright (C) 2013 - 2017 cerberustesting